hudmol/container_management_dartmouth/README.md

 More information on these at
 http://campuspress.yale.edu/yalearchivesspace/2014/11/20/managing-content-managing-containers-managing-access/.

+This plugin is a fork of https://github.com/hudmol/container_management It is compatible with ArchivesSpace v1.3

 ## Installing it

 To install, just activate the plugin in your config/config.rb file by